Police arrest suspect in South Carolina mall shooting

 It is not immediately known if Price has an attorney who could speak on his behalf.

 Fourteen people were injured during the shooting at Columbiana Centre, Holbrook said in a news release Saturday.
-The victims range in age from 15 to 73.
+The victims ranged in age from 15 to 73.

 Holbrook said no fatalities have been reported but that nine people were shot and five people suffered injuries while attempting to flee the mall for safety.